nabla-ml/nabla/docs/api/utils/device_ref.md

 **Source**: `nabla.utils.max_interop`

-## Description

 Get a DeviceRef instance for the specified device.

 Args:
     device: The Device instance to reference.

-## Returns
+Returns:
     A DeviceRef instance for the specified device.